A Game-Theoretic Framework for Autonomous Vehicles Velocity Control: Bridging Microscopic Differential Games and Macroscopic Mean Field Games: From MFG back to N -Car differential game

 \subsection{Discussion}

-The aforementioned procedure aims to characterize the interplay between microscopic DG and its corresponding macroscopic MFG.
-In particular, we can use MFE to construct an $\epsilon$-Nash equilibrium of DG and show that this $\epsilon$-Nash equilibrium has desired accuracy.
-It provides an efficient and scalable method to solve AVs individual controls in a game-theoretic environment.
+The aforementioned procedure aims to characterize the interplay between microscopic DG and macroscopic MFG.
+In particular, we can use the MFE solution to construct an $\epsilon$-Nash equilibrium of DG and show that this $\epsilon$-Nash equilibrium has desired accuracy.
+It provides an efficient and scalable method to solve AVs' individual controls in a game-theoretic framework.

-Note that it is challenging to solve the accurate equilibrium of DG.
-What is even worse, DGE may not exist nor be unique.
-In this paper, though, we have not discussed the solution properties of the original discrete game.
-There are three cases in terms of its solution:
+Note that it is challenging to find the equilibrium of DG accurately.
+In fact, it is not known whether or not DGE does exist and is unique.
+In this paper, though, we have not discussed the solution properties of the original differential game.
+There are three cases in terms of its solutions:

-\begin{enumerate} \item DGE does not exist: Albeit non-existent, in practice, we still need to find a ``good enough" control for each individual AV so that every AV achieves its predefined objective function with a reasonable performance.
-The MFE-constructed controls can be used as an approximate equilibrium of the discrete DG. \item DGE exists and is unique: The MFE-constructed controls provide a good initial guess for solving the accurate DGE, and the proposed method can help to characterize the upper bound of the deviation. \item DGE exists but is non-unique: The MFE-constructed controls can be an approximation to one DGE.
+\begin{enumerate} \item DGE does not exist: Albeit non-existent, in practice, we still need to find a ``good enough" control for each individual AV so that every AV achieves its predefined driving objective with a reasonable performance.
+The MFE-constructed controls can be used as an approximate equilibrium of DG. \item DGE exists and is unique: The MFE-constructed controls provide a good initial guess for solving the accurate DGE, and the proposed method can help to characterize the upper bound of the deviation. \item DGE exists but is non-unique: The MFE-constructed controls can be an approximation to one DGE.
 However, the characterization of the error bound and the proposed method of finding an $\epsilon$-Nash equilibrium may become debatable.
-Such case will be left for future research. \end{enumerate}
+Such a case will be left for future research. \end{enumerate}

-\section{Conclusions and Future Research}
+\section{Conclusions and future research}